odoo/documentation/content/applications/finance/accounting/bank/feeds/bank_synchronization.rst

 ------------------------

-To report a connection error to the `Odoo support <https://www.odoo.com/help>`_, go to :menuselection:`Accounting --> Configuration --> Online Synchronization`, select the connection that failed, and copy the error description and the reference.
+To report a connection error to the `Odoo support <https://www.odoo.com/help>`_, go to :menuselection:`Accounting Dashboard--> Configuration --> Accounting: Online Synchronization`, select the connection that failed, and copy the error description and the reference.

 Synchronization disconnected
 ----------------------------

-If your connection with the proxy is disconnected, you can reconnect with the proxy using the *Reconnect* button.
+If your connection with the proxy is disconnected, you can reconnect with the proxy using the :guilabel:`Fetch Account` button.

 .. note::
    This disconnection can be caused by the Odoo support.
 In this case, please contact the `support